Mary Gillham: Achievements, awards and recognition

 Active in several natural history and conservation bodies over many decades, Gillham was a founder member and subsequent president of Glamorgan Naturalists' Trust (now part of Wildlife Trust of South and West Wales) and was also president of the Cardiff Naturalists' Society.

 In 2008, Gillham was awarded an MBE in the New Year's Honours list for services to nature conservation in South Wales.

 On International Women's Day in 2012 she was one of thirteen women to be featured in an exhibition called "Inspirational Botanists – Women of Wales" at the National Botanic Garden of Wales; an exhibition celebrating the contribution of women to the field of Botanical Science in Wales for the past 200 years.

 Legacy

-During her lifetime Gillham reached thousands of people during her lectures, guided walks and study tours, with whom she shared her wealth of botanical knowledge and interest in our natural heritage.
-After her death she left behind a huge expanse of scientific data, including species lists and notes on conservation/land-use change, all hand written on paper.
+During her lifetime Gillham reached thousands of people during her lectures, guided walks and study tours, with whom she shared her botanical knowledge and interest in natural heritage.
+After her death she left behind a large amount of scientific data, including species lists and notes on conservation/land-use change, all hand written on paper.

 Mary Gillham Archive Project

-The Mary Gillham Archive Project (February 2016 – February 2018) was an HLF-funded project aimed at promoting the life and work of Gillham, extracting the biodiversity records and historical memoir from her archive of written notes and physical documents, thereby capturing this information digitally.
+The Mary Gillham Archive Project (February 2016 – February 2018) was funded by the Heritage Lottery Fund and was aimed at promoting the life and work of Gillham, extracting the biodiversity records and historical memoir from her archive of written notes and physical documents, thereby capturing this information digitally.
 The project also engaged people with their local biodiversity and heritage through wildlife recording and outreach events, an exhibition, and through the creation of interactive online resource.